KevinJC23/BookRecommendationSystem/README.md

 ## Evaluation
 ### Content Based Filtering
-To evaluate the performance of the collaborative filtering recommendation system, we used the book "Buddha Mom: The Journey Through Mindful Mothering" as the query item.
-The system was expected to retrieve relevant items such as:
-- My Mom Is a Dragon
-- The Buddha in the Robot
-- The Buddha of Suburbia

-These results suggest that the recommendation system is highly effective, particularly in retrieving all relevant items within the top 5 results (Recall@5 = 1.0) and ranking at least one relevant item at the very top (MRR = 1.0).
-Although Precision@5 is slightly below perfect, indicating that 2 out of the 5 recommended items were not relevant, the system still demonstrates strong overall performance by balancing both accuracy and ranking quality.
+To evaluate performance of the collaborative filtering recommendation system performance, we tried to use "Buddha Mom: The Journey Through Mindful Mothering" book as the query item. this system was expected to retrieve the relevant items such as ```My Mom Is a Dragon```, ```The Buddha in the Robot```, and ```The Buddha of Suburbia```.
+This result shows recommendation system works effectively, especially because successfully took all relevant items in top 5 recommendations with ```Recall@5 = 1.0``` and rank at least one relevant item in the top position with ```Mean Reciprocal Rank (MRR) = 1.0```.
+Although ```Precision@5 = 0.6``` is slightly below perfect —indicating that 3 out of 5 recommended items were not relevant— system still shows good performance overall by balancing accuracy and ranking quality, as also reflected in ```F1@5: 0.7499999999999999```.

 ### Collaborative Filtering
 #### RMSE (Root Mean Square Error)
-Root Mean Squared Error (RMSE) is an evaluation metric used to measure the difference between the predicted values of a model and the actual values.
-RMSE is calculated as the square root of the average of the squared prediction errors.
-A lower RMSE value indicates better predictive performance of the model.
+Root Mean Squared Error (RMSE) is an evaluation metric that is used to measure difference between model prediction and actual values.
+RMSE calculated  as the square root of the average of the squared prediction errors.
+A lower RSME value shows better predictive model performance.

 ![download](https://github.com/user-attachments/assets/00de995d-f3e7-4e52-8ab2-af5eb76014c9)